charley-v/project1/README.md

 1. clone the repository
 2. On the input_scode.txt file you can write any code to be tokenized
 3. Run the main.cpp file
-4. Tokenization will be outputted the the output.txt file.
+4. Tokenization will be outputted to the output.txt file.